Don Reed (comedian): Impressions

 Reed was nominated for three Primetime Emmy Awards: one for Dream On, The Cosby Show and Robert Townsend and His Partners in Crime in 1989.

 Reed was an advertising & promotion executive at NBC, for two years, and then he did voice-work for cartoons such as Disney's Gargoyles, Spider-Man and The Real Adventures of Jonny Quest.

 Reed's movie credits include: Unleashed Fear of a Black Hat and Once Upon a Forest.
-Reed also joined the cast of NBC's The Rerun ShowHis showcase of impressions included Mike Tyson, Sherman Hemsley, Todd Bridges, Chris Rock, among others.
+Reed also joined the cast of NBC's The Rerun Show.
+His showcase of impressions included Mike Tyson, Sherman Hemsley, Todd Bridges, Chris Rock, among others.

 In 2008, he debuted a solo autobiographical show titled East 14th: True Tales of a Reluctant Player and has presented a total of 5 solo shows altogether.
 In fall 2009, he became the warm-up comic for The Jay Leno Show.
 He is the first African American warm-up comedian for a major late night show – The Tonight Show with Jay Leno – and performed stand-up to warm up the studio audience for over 1,000 episodes.

 In 2016 he won an award from Snap Judgment for NPR/WNYC Performance of the Year.
 Later that year Theater Bay Area gave his show East 14th the 2016 TBA award for Outstanding Solo Show.
 In the same year, Reed co-starred in Amazon Prime streaming comedy series, Bartlett, co-starring Broadway phenom Lin Manuel Miranda, creator of Hamilton.
 In 2019 Don Reed was approached by writer/director/filmmaker Robert Townsend to co-produce his one man, theatrical hit "Living the Shuffle."

+In November 2024, Reed created and began hosting and producing "Redwood Nights: Storytelling Under the Stars" at Deer Park Villa in Fairfax, CA. Most recently in 2025, Don became a Simon & Schuster author.
+He will write his memoir based on some of his numerous award winning one man shows ("East 14th, Can You Dig It?, The Never Too Late Show").